The Best Neighborhoods in Brooklyn - A Data-Driven Guide

 Dumbo is located in South Brooklyn but has the vibe of North Brooklyn.
 Most of the available properties here are either new constructions or converted industrial spaces, similar to Williamsburg and other parts of Brooklyn.
 Notably, during the period I tracked, there were no two-bedroom co-ops sold.

-Dumbo is an excellent choice if you desire the luxury amenities of Downtown Brooklyn but seek better views and access to green spaces.
-The restaurant scene has seen significant growth recently, and Brooklyn Bridge Park continues to improve.
+Dumbo is an excellent choice if you want the luxury amenities of Downtown Brooklyn but also want better views and access to green spaces.
+The restaurant scene has grown significantly recently, and Brooklyn Bridge Park continues to improve.
+If a view is important to you, this is one of the best neighborhoods in Brooklyn.
+It has the best city views and the ability to get an unobstructed cityscape window- it will come with a price tag, though!

 Fort Greene